 Secularist of the Year prize awarded to SBS

-The Southall Black Sisters have been awarded the National Secular Society’s £5,000 Irwin Prize for Secularist of the Year.
-The award was presented to Pragna Patel, Chair of the organisation, at prestigious award ceremony in central London on Saturday.
+The Southall Black Sisters awarded the National Secular Society’s £5,000 Irwin Prize for Secularist of the Year.
+The Secularist of the Year award presented to Pragna Patel, Chair of the organisation, at prestigious award ceremony in central London on Saturday.